Autism Q&A: Introduction to Teaching Young Children with Autism Spectrum Disorder to Communicate Using Spoken Language

 - Interact with the child during the activity.
 Play with the child and make the activity fun and engaging.

-- Elaborate on the child’s communication by providing a model.
+- Elaborate on the child's communication by providing a model.
 Label or say the word the child is to learn.
-If he or she is playing with a ball label it by saying, “ball.”
-As the word is modeled, start by saying the word multiple times, slowly and calmly.
+If he or she is playing with a ball label it by saying, "ball."
+As the word is modeled, start by saying the word multiple times, pausing in between and saying the word calmly.

 - Expand the child's language.
 Eventually pair words together and increase what the child is to say.
 Here is an example of expanding: "Yellow ball!"
 "What do you want?"
 "Throw yellow ball!"